-The Digital8 format is a digital format that gets recorded on the tape (think 1s and 0s), where as the Hi8 and Video8 formats are analog video that records waveform information the tapes.
+The Digital8 format is a digital format that gets recorded on the tape (think 1s and 0s), whereas the Hi8 and Video8 formats are analog videos that record waveform information from the tapes.
 Digital 8 also records using the DV codec which results in 720×480 resolution, where Hi8 and Video are much lower resolution.

-Since Sony had so many consumers out there using these 8mm tapes they decided to develop a format call Digital8 that would use the same tapes, and most of the initial camcorders were developed to be backwards compatible and could also play back Hi8 and 8mm tapes.
+Since Sony had so many consumers out there using these 8mm tapes they decided to develop a format called Digital8 that would use the same tapes, and most of the initial camcorders were developed to be backward compatible and could also playback Hi8 and 8mm tapes.